-As is clear from the paragraphs above, there are many different drivers for a lack of biodiversity.
+Though human activity is arguably the primary cause, there are many different drivers for a lack of biodiversity.
 Whether that be because of toxic chemicals, animal waste, human waste, or something else, native species are continuing to die out, which causes the biodiversity of bodies of water, such as the Mississippi River, to decrease.
-This then becomes a cycle of events that continuously repeats itself in a declining fashion in which the rivers will soon become fully inhabitable, even for the invasive species.
-This chain of events is known as a causal chain, meaning that each of the topics leads a trail of influence that illustrates why biodiversity continues to decrease.
+Studies have demonstrated many of these causes in action.
+For example, in